mozilla/taar-lite/docs/GraphRepresentation.md

 ### Recommendation selection

-The procedure for [selecting recommendations](./GuidGuidRecommender.md#selecting-recommendations) it itself just another graph pruning treatment.
+The procedure for [selecting recommendations](./GuidGuidRecommender.md#selecting-recommendations) is itself just another graph pruning treatment.

 For each add-on A in the graph, the edges leaving A are ordered by decreasing relevance score (weight),